cloudfour/eleventy-patterns/src/prototypes/README.md

 If you include these three pieces and follow this naming convention an HTML page skeleton will be built that pulls in these assets and wraps your prototype content.
 A link to the prototype will automatically be added to this page.

 This process can be streamlined by running the `npx gulp newPrototype` command in your terminal.
 This command will ask you for a title and slug and then scaffold out a new prototype for you.

+## Prototype Frontmatter

+In addition to the default [Eleventy Frontmatter](https://www.11ty.io/docs/data-frontmatter/), we've defined a few other options you can configure by setting them on your your `index.hbs` file.

+1. `title`: Used in the browser tab and when the prototype is listed below.
+2. `hide`: Prevent the prototype from being listed on this page.